BR-Radltour: BR-Radltour 2018

 The BR-Radltour 2018 started on 28 July 2018 in Mühldorf am Inn.
 The tour passed through Landshut, Bad Gögging, Berching, Baiersdorf and Kitzingen.
 It ended on 3 August 2018 in Marktheidenfeld after covering 480 km (298 mi.).
 The weather was dry and very hot, with only a short rainshower.
 1100 participants joined the tour.

 BR-Radltour 2019

 The BR-Radltour 2019 started on 27 July 2019 in Bad Staffelstein with 1100 participants.
 It began with a round tour to Seßlach and back before passing through Hollfeld, Lauf an der Pegnitz, Schwandorf, Deggendorf and ending in Bad Füssing.
 On the last day there was another round tour to Bad Birnbach and back.
 The Radltour was one day longer than usual because it was the 30th tour.
 It covered 567 km (352 miles) in total.

 The two round tours were open for another 1100 participants.

 BR-Radltour 2020/21

 The BR-Radltour 2020 was planned as a six-day tour from Cham to Lauf an der Pegnitz.
 It had to be cancelled due to the COVID-19 pandemic.
-The 2021 tour will not take place for the same reason.
+The 2021 tour could not take place for the same reason.

+BR-Radltour 2022

+After two years of a forced hiatus, the BR-Radltour 2022 was announced as "finally cycling and celebrating again".